kwebio/shoebox/README.md

 the [data mapper pattern](https://en.m.wikipedia.org/wiki/Data_mapper_pattern).
 [Here is a video](https://www.youtube.com/watch?v=0Q-BUldFZjA) illustrating this idea for TornadoFX on Android.

-It's important to note, however, that ShoeBox is independent of Kweb, and can be used for many other things.
+It's important to note that ShoeBox is independent of Kweb and can be used for many other things.